ringcentral/ringcentral-embeddable/docs/integration/api.md

-# Control Widget
+# Embeddable API for controlling and manipulating the UI

-The Widget provides some API that allow developer to control it out of widget.
-It is based on [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.
+Embeddable provides an API that allows developers to control the UI and flow of the application via the embedded CTI.
+It is based on the [postMessage](https://developer.mozilla.org/en-US/docs/Web/API/Window/postMessage) API.

-## Go to Dial and start a call
+## Open the dialer and start a call

 Find the widget iframe and use `postMessage` to send command and data: